 1. Glass cleaning

 Coffee filters have one advantage that will show itself over and over again: their porous construction.
-It allows the filters to briefly hold water as it steeps and carries coffee flavor through, and this also allows it to absorb cleaner and wipe it away without leaving streaks.
+This allows the filters to briefly hold water as the coffee steeps and builds flavor.
+This structure also allows filters to absorb cleaning solutions and wipe them away without leaving streaks.
 Coffee filters have replaced newspapers as the number one glass cleaner these days.

 2. Protecting fine china